Markov Chain Aggregation for Simple Agent-Based Models on Symmetric Networks: The Voter Model

-As $0 \leq b_L \leq L$ and $0 \leq b_M \leq M$ the aggregation defines a Markov chain with $(L+1)(M+1)$ states which is still very small compared to the number of $2^{(L+M)}$ micro configurations.
+As $0 \leq m \leq M$ and $0 \leq l \leq L$ the aggregation defines a Markov chain with $(M+1)(L+1)$ states which is still very small compared to the number of $2^{(M+L)}$ micro configurations.
 Notice that this generalizes naturally to a larger number of subgraphs.
 Notice also that the multipartite graphs studied in \cite{Sood2005} fall into this category and that the authors used the respective sub--densities in their mean--field description.